ros2/ros2_documentation/source/Governance/ROS2-TSC-Charter.rst

 The TSC cannot compel or oblige any action on the part of a member, his or her organization, or that organization’s employees.

 #.
 Material contribution is the commitment of a minimum level of effort toward developing software and/or documentation that is contributed to the project under the appropriate open source license.
-   This contribution may be in the form of in-kind labor and/or outsourced work.
+   This contribution may be in the form of in-kind labor and/or outsourced work to the ROS 2 Common Packages (REP-2005).
    No fees or payments beyond material contribution to the project are required for TSC membership.

 #.
 The minimum level of effort commitment required to qualify for TSC membership is **1 full-time equivalent (FTE)**.
    This level may be changed by the TSC via a standard TSC motion and vote.
+   The member should provide an effort report monthly in the corresponding TSC meeting minutes and complete at least one item of the roadmap of every ROS 2 release.
+TSC members are encouraged to add their planned items to the public roadmap.

+#.
+Enforcement of 1 FTE contribution: Every 6 months the contributions of the TSC members will be reviewed by a review panel composed of 3 TSC members.
+If the panel considers a member is not fulfilling the required membership effort, the concern will be communicated to TSC, and a vote will be ruled to decide if this member should continue being part of the TSC.

 #.
 The TSC must have at least three members.